johnzastrow/johnzastrow.github.io/_posts/2008-07-05-automate-your-life.md

 and the crontab file will be completely deleted.
 You can check this by using the

-“crontab -l” command.
+"crontab -l" command.
 And of course, you can recreate your file by
 typing

-“crontab myfile.txt”. (or whatever you named the text file containing
+"crontab myfile.txt". (or whatever you named the text file containing
 your

 crontab lines)